What Tracy Offers

 audience with your facial expressions, hand gestures, body movements, and postures?
 And how is this

-picture nuanced by the tone of voice, sound effects, and pauses?
+movie nuanced by the tone of voice, sound effects, and pauses?

 Making the Connection